-8. Authority to Issue and Allot Shares
+7. Authority to Issue and Allot Shares

-"THAT subject always to the Act, the Constitution of the Company, the Main Market Ordinary Resolution 9 Listing Requirements ("MMLR") of Bursa Malaysia Securities Berhad ("Bursa Securities") and approvals of the relevant government and/or regulatory authorities, the Directors be and are hereby authorised and empowered pursuant to Sections 75 and 76 of the Act, to issue and allot shares in the capital of the Company at any time to such persons, upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion deem fit, provided that the aggregate number of shares to be issued pursuant to this resolution must not exceed twenty per centum (20%) of the total number of issued shares of the Company (excluding treasury shares) at any point in time ("Proposed 20% General Mandate").

-THAT such approval on the Proposed 20% General Mandate shall continue to be in force until 31 December 2022.
+"THAT subject to Sections 75 and 76 of the Act and the approval of the relevant governmental/regulatory authorities, the Directors be and are hereby authorised to issue and allot shares in the Company, at any time to such persons and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit, provided that the aggregate number of shares to be alloted pursuant to this resolution during the preceding 12 months does not exceed 10% of the total number of issued shares of the Company for the time being AND THAT the Directors be and are also authorised to obtain approval for the listing of and quotation for the additional shares to be alloted on Bursa Malaysia Securities Berhad, AND THAT such authority shall continue to be in force commence immediately upon the passing of this resolution and until the conclusion of the next Annual General Meeting of the Company.